Leonard Cheshire: 617 Squadron

-V3 mission
+V-3 mission

-The mission Cochrane had recruited Cheshire for was the destruction of German V3 long-range guns.
+The mission Cochrane had recruited Cheshire for was the destruction of the German V-3 long-range guns.
 As their third and potentially most destructive vengeance weapon, the Germans had constructed a pair of extremely large guns and positioned them in northern France.
 They were buried deep in underground bunkers near Mimoyecques in the Pas-de-Calais region.
 Once operational these powerful guns would be able to fire a 500 lb shell into London every minute, and buried in the earth and protected by 50 feet of reinforced concrete, they were impervious to bombing attack.
 Such a target was very different from a marshalling yard.
 Area bombing the region where the guns were located would have no effect upon them.

 British scientist and inventor Barnes Wallis had been asked to produce a bomb that could destroy these bunkers.
 The resulting bomb weighed 12,000 pounds, and if dropped from 20,000 feet would penetrate the earth and cause a small scale earthquake, destroying the target.
 He called this bomb the Tallboy.
 To be effective the bombs had to be dropped very accurately.
 He stated that, for accuracy requirements, one bomb out of fifteen dropped from 20,000 feet needed to land within twelve metres of the target.
 This was an accuracy unheard of in daytime aerial bombing, let alone bombing at night.
 Cheshire suggested this was going to be a problem, but got no sympathy from Wallis, who replied "Well, if you're going to scatter my bombs all over northern France what's the point of my building them?"

 In January the need for a new marking technique became clear to Cheshire when 617 Squadron made an attack against a V-1 site in the Pas de Calais region.
 A Pathfinder aircraft working at altitude dropped a marker flare upon the target.
 617 then proceeded to drop all their bombs within 94 yards of the marker, a remarkable feat of accuracy.
 The problem was the marker was 350 yards from the target, and the mission was a failure.